development6601/test-react-todo/types/README.md

 # 📁 types

-> The `types` directory within a temporary repository likely stores TypeScript type definitions or other type-related files used for code development.
+> The `types` directory likely contains type definition files for a temporary repository (repo-00abdf12...), used during a build or development process.

 ## 📋 Directory Overview

-The `types` directory within a temporary repository likely stores TypeScript type definitions or other type-related files used for code development.
+The `types` directory likely contains type definition files for a temporary repository (repo-00abdf12...), used during a build or development process.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files